Fine-tuning

 For Windows users, you can use trainer.strategy.process_group_backend=gloo to avoid nccl issues.

-After training is complete, you can refer to the inference section, and use --speaker SPK1 to generate speech.
+After training is complete, you can refer to the inference section to test your model.

 Info